 The PSAs display an equal amount of irregularity.
 The posterior spinal arteries are more numerous and richer in collateralization than their anterior counterpart.
 They often present as discontinuous in a cruciate configuration and provide blood supply to the spinal cord in a contralateral fashion.

 The transthoracic approach to the anterior thoracic spine typically requires the mobilization of segmental arteries over several vertebral levels.
-A right-sided approach is recommended in order to avoid the pericardial structures since the artery of Adamkiewicz has been reported to originate on the left side of the aorta between T8 and L1 in 75% of patients.
+A right-sided approach is recommended to avoid the pericardial structures since the artery of Adamkiewicz has been reported to originate on the left side of the aorta between T8 and L1 in 75% of patients.

 Adequate vascular supply to the spinal cord is vital in maintaining the integrated function of the central nervous system.
-Supply to the cord is highly complex and interconnected to maintain the tissue’s metabolic need.
+Supply to the cord is highly complex and interconnected to maintain the tissue’s metabolic needs.

-Spinal cord infarction (SCI) results from an interruption in spinal cord blood supply and can lead to the acute spinal syndrome.
+Spinal cord infarction (SCI) results from an interruption in spinal cord blood supply and can lead to acute spinal syndrome.
 Though the development of SCI is rare (comprises only 1% of stroke), infarct of the anterior spinal artery and/or the artery of Adamkiewicz is overwhelmingly more common than infarct of a posterior spinal artery.
 Lesions of the anterior supply lead to clinical presentation characterized as an anterior spinal syndrome.
-Symptoms will depend on the location and severity of infarct but include sudden back pain progressing to sensation deficits, extremity weakness or paresis, and bladder or bowel dysfunction.
+Symptoms will depend on the location and severity of the infarct but include sudden back pain progressing to sensation deficits, extremity weakness or paresis, and bladder or bowel dysfunction.
 Onset is typically sudden, with peak symptoms arising within 30 to 45 minutes.
 In the typical ASA infarct, the anterior two-thirds of the cord are affected, leading to bilateral weakness, progressive sensory loss, and potential autonomic symptoms.
-Infarct of a PSA will typically cause unilateral symptoms.
+An infarct of a PSA will typically cause unilateral symptoms.
 Diagnosis is made via detection on MRI, often after visualization of the trademark “owl’s eye” hyperintensity appearance on T2 axial images.
-Underlying etiology is wide-ranging; thus a range of treatment methods exist.
+Underlying etiology is wide-ranging; thus, a range of treatment methods exist.

 (Click Image to Enlarge)